Oliver Wendell Holmes Sr.: Legacy and criticism

 Holmes was well respected by his peers, and garnered a large, international following throughout his long life.
 Particularly noted for his intelligence, he was named by American theologian Henry James Sr. "intellectually the most alive man I ever knew".
 Critic John G. Palfrey also praised Holmes, referring to him as "a man of genius ...
 His manner is entirely his own, manly and unaffected; generally easy and playful, and sinking at times into 'a most humorous sadness'".
 On the other hand, critics S. I. Hayakawa and Howard Mumford Jones argued that Holmes was "distinctly an amateur in letters.
 His literary writings, on the whole, are partly the leisure-born meditations of a physician, partly a means of spreading certain items of professional propaganda, partly a distillation of his social life."
+As a prominent member of the community he was sculpted by Cyrus Edwin Dallin and cast portrait busts can be found in the Sherborn Library and the Cyrus Dallin Art Museum.

 Like Samuel Johnson in 18th-century England, Holmes was noted for his conversational powers in both his life and literary output.
 Though he was popular at the national level, Holmes promoted Boston culture and often wrote from a Boston-centric point of view, believing the city was "the thinking centre of the continent, and therefore of the planet".
 He is often referred to as a Boston Brahmin, a term that he created while referring to the oldest families in the Boston area.
 The term, as he used it, referred not only to members of a good family but also implied intellectualism.
 He also famously nicknamed Emerson's The American Scholar the American "intellectual Declaration of Independence".